arXiv/arxiv-docs/site/pages/help/endorsement.md

 information and respect its confidentiality as you would if you were asked to review it for a journal.

-If an author asks you for endorsement, he or she will send you a six-character alphanumeric *endorsement code*.
+If an author asks you for endorsement, they will send you a six-character alphanumeric *endorsement code*.
 After you enter this code on the [endorsement form](/auth/endorse.php), you can tell us that you **do** or **do not** wish to endorse a person.
 If you wish to abstain